b1rdex/phpunit-covers-alias/README.md

 2. The old Roman Numeral Converter
 3. Returning Prime Factors of an Integer
 4. Add/Subtract a string of numbers.
 A string Calculator
-5. Interfaces and Dependancy Injection
+5. Interfaces and Dependancy Injection following PSR4 recomemdations